 - An investigation may take time to complete, to ensure that the principles of natural justice are complied with.

-The grievance receiver will inform all parties in writing of the outcomes of any investigative process, including the consequences of any finding that the grievance is substantiated or not substantiated.
+The complaint receiver will inform all parties in writing of the outcomes of any investigative process, including the consequences of any finding that the complaint is substantiated or not substantiated.

 Making a formal complaint about bullying

 The Workplace Bullying Policy and Procedure guides the University’s approach to concerns or complaints about workplace bullying.
 All staff members have the right to use the procedures in this policy if they believe they have experienced bullying that can be dealt with under these procedures.
 Please see the bullying webpages for further guidance >>